Produced by: Columbia Pictures

 Reviewed by Ismael Manzano

-When I first heard about the concept for the movie Click, starring Adam Sandler (Spanglish) and Kate Beckinsale (Underworld Evolution and my dreams), I was intrigued by the concept: a universal remote that remote controls your universe.
+When I first heard about the concept for the movie Click, starring Adam Sandler (Spanglish) and Kate Beckinsale (Underworld Evolution and my dreams), I was intrigued by the concept: a universal remote that controls your universe.
 Who wouldn’t like to have that?
 And with Adam Sandler spearheading the movie, it was bound to be a fun-filled ride, a pleasant diversion for a couple of hours.
 I was wrong on both counts.
-Not only did the movie have as much emotionally jarring context as it did humor, but by the end of Click, the last thing in the world I would wish upon anyone, is a universal remote control that remote controls your universe.
+Not only did the movie have as much emotionally jarring context as it did humor, but by the end of Click, the last thing in the world I would wish upon anyone, is a universal remote control that controls your universe.

 Click centers around Michael Newman (Sandler), a semi-successful, up-and-coming architect, with a beautiful wife Donna (Beckinsale), two adorable children and one very horny dog.
 Michael, beloved by his family, is trying to juggle an increasingly busy work life with the demands of his family, while climbing up the corporate ladder to get his family everything he feels they deserve out of life.
 The problem: he doesn’t have time for both, and more and more, his family is forced to take a backseat so he can provide for them the things they don’t really need.